ManyiLi12345/GRAINS/README.md

 (d) MATLAB (>2017a)

 ## Data preparation
 We use indoor scenes represented as herarchies for the training.
-To create the training data, first donwload the [original SUNCG Dataset](http://suncg.cs.princeton.edu/) and extract `house`, `object`, `room_wcf` folder under the path `./0-data/SUNCG/`.
+To create the training data, first download the [original SUNCG Dataset](http://suncg.cs.princeton.edu/) and extract `house`, `object`, `room_wcf` folder under the path `./0-data/SUNCG/`.

 The `room_wcf` data is [here](https://drive.google.com/open?id=1RPF6YJsNNanNCBBRGAfDcNtuzLimrNVA)